Pilot-in/PiloPress/README.md

 You can customize your header and your footer sections using layouts in `Pilo'Press > Pattern` menu.
 First of all, you have to assign a layout to Header Pattern and/or Footer Pattern.
-To display those sections, you have to use the following functions:
+To display those sections, you have to use the following functions in your template files:
 - `get_pip_header();`
 - `get_pip_footer();`

+See [Instructions](https://github.com/Pilot-in/PiloPress#instructions) part for example.

+### Components

+_@TODO_

 ### Styles settings Import/Export